Animadversio/Animadversio.github.io/_academic_notes/Stereo-Algorithms.md

 * You can add supervision to intermediate layers.

-## NN Optical Flow
+## CNN Optical Flow

 > The biggest issue is the potential choices (match) is too large, esp. when large displacement.

-The

 [PWC-Net: CNN for Optical FLow Using Pyramid, Warping and Cost Volume]()

-Hierachical processing and pyramid is a way to deal with large number of match.
+Hierachical processing and pyramid is a classical way to deal with large number of match.
 Ref to [Hierachical Optical Flow](#Hierachical Optical Flow)

-* You go from coarse to fine, and upsample your low resolution result.
+* You go from coarse to fine, and upsample your low resolution result (as initial guess)
-* Note you need some warping operation, i.e. look up the value around the "flowed" index.
+* Note you need some warping operation, i.e. look up the value around the "flowed" index, and fetch those value back around you to continue the search.
   * $F^{t+1}_w[x,y,f]=F^{t+1}[x+u[x,y],y+v[x,y],f]$
-* BackProp through **Warping** layers is tricky and needs some care.
+* *Note*: BackProp through **Warping** layers is tricky and needs some care.
+  * Without backprop to $u,v$ flow value, you can never train a network to perform optical flow.
-  * We need to treat $u[x,y]$ as a real value.
+  * We need to treat $u[x,y]$ as a real value, and use bilinear interpolation to find dependency of output on $u$

 2015 NIPS [Spatical Transformation Network]()